dxwc/turk-system/phase_I_report/phase_I_report.md

 Both clients and developers will have their profile page with relevant information which would be public for everyone to access.
-The profile pages will also contain their previous work history through the system including ratings on them.
+The profile pages will include their previous work histories and ratings.

 Payment processing is expected to be handled by third party or offline through super user, who will also manage any disagreements over ratings or